A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - 3 Wardens of Wind
   - add a warden of wind for each party member over 4

-## Part 7: The Eye of Avarice (Party Level 17, xp 160)
+## Part 7: The Eye of Avarice (Party Level 17, xp 160-200)

 - optionally this can be for level 18 PCs, but you will need to adjust minions accordingly.
   - Replace the Adult blue dragon with an Ancient blue dragon.
-  - Apply a second elite to the Storm Giants making them level 16
+  - Apply a second elite to the Storm Giants making them level 16 and increase their chain lightnings to level 8.
   - Add a single elite to the Rune Giant.
-  - For additional PCs you will need to add a second elite to the Rune Giant (making it level 19) and an Elite to the Ancient Blue Dragon.
+  - For additional PCs add a second elite to the Rune Giant (making it level 19) and an Elite to the Ancient Blue Dragon.

 ### The Final Battle (xp 190, Extreme+, adjust down by image draining encounters)
   - [Karzoug the Claimer](./Statblocks/Karzoug.pdf)